Work Hours in a Month: 2026 Planning Guide for Field Service Owners

 The majority of Field Promax customers come from spreadsheet-based systems, paper timecards, or QuickBooks-only setups.
 Our experience shows that the first accurate monthly hour total is only visible about 30 days after moving away from paper timecards.
 This is the point when the office stops reconciling and backfilling clock-in disputes.
 An HVAC contractor reviewing Field Promax on the QuickBooks App Store described timecard management as easy and precise, calling it software every service company should have.

-Field Promax timekeeping: tech hours logged per day and per job, feeding weekly payroll totals without the 'I forgot to clock out' Friday argument.
+.webp?updatedAt=1747733769120 Alt: Field Promax timekeeping: tech hours logged per day and per job, feeding weekly payroll totals without the 'I forgot to clock out' Friday argument)

 The compliance aspect is part of it.
-After years of observing customers using paper JSAs, we’ve repeatedly seen legibility and completion rates drop significantly over the course of a week.
-The forms exist, but they often fail to make it through the process.
+After years of working with paper-JSA shops, we've found that completion rates decline noticeably by Thursday and Friday of each week - the forms exist, but they rarely make it back to the office intact.
 Shops we work with that switch to a digital JSA module with mandatory fields and missed-form notifications recover much of this compliance loss, since the system cannot close the work order without the completed form.
-Plug those hours back into the Phoenix owner's June math and the 200-hour shortfall starts closing on its own.
+Apply those recovered hours to the Phoenix owner's June math and the 200-hour shortfall shrinks substantially - provided the digital workflow is actually adopted in the field .

 Mobile-app adoption is the single biggest predictor of a successful rollout in our customer base.
 If the mobile app does not stick with the techs, the digital timecard total is no more reliable than the paper one.